1964 Malawi cabinet crisis: The causes of the Cabinet Crisis

-After the Crisis and Chipembere's Revolt
+After the crisis and Chipembere's revolt

 The ministers leave

 In October 1964, Chokani and Bwanausi, who had refused to rejoin the cabinet without their colleagues, left voluntarily for Zambia following Banda's refusal to negotiate.
 Chiume and Chisiza, who had gone to the north of Malawi in September, both crossed into Tanzania (as Tanganyika had become) on 1 October because they feared for their safety.
 Chirwa met Banda in the hope of serving as a judge but was beaten up by Banda's guards, and went into hiding before leaving secretly for Tanzania on 22 October.
 Chipembere had remained at his home in Fort Johnston District, avoiding any contact with Banda or Jones, under the protection of numerous local supporters.
 On 25 October, Banda claimed at an MPC meeting that the ex-ministers were plotting to overthrow him by force.
 Chipembere left his house on 28 October to go into hiding, following which Banda ordered his arrest, "... alive if possible, but if not alive then any other way."
 After Cameron had resigned in July 1964, he was advised to leave the country in November 1964, and returned to Scotland.

 The British government thought an outcome to the crisis in which Banda shed some of his powers to the ministers but remained in charge would be ideal but, failing that, it was prepared to back him against his ministers.
 There was the fear that Chipembere and Chiume would align Malawi too closely with China, whereas Banda would be more favourable to British interests.
-Glyn Jones, as Governor-General was in a difficult position as he could only advise and had no executive power.
-In September 1964 his frequent meeting with Banda and the ministers, except for Chiume (who refused to meet him), both before and after they left office, were aimed at an accommodation between Banda and at least some of the ministers.
+Sir Glyn Jones, as Governor-General of Malawi was in a difficult position as he could only advise and had no executive power.
+In September 1964, his frequent meeting with Banda and the ministers, except for Chiume (who refused to meet him), both before and after they left office, were aimed at an accommodation between Banda and at least some of the ministers.
 His constitutional duty was however to support Banda once he had won the vote of confidence.
 Chipembere later claimed that expatriate civil servants and security officers had turned Banda against him and his colleagues.
 While there is little doubt that many expatriates preferred Banda to Chipembere and Chiume, there is no real evidence that they caused this estrangement.